rrwick/Assembly-Dereplicator/README.md

 The basic dereplication process is to find the closest pair of assemblies in the set, discard the assembly in that pair with the lower N50 value and repeat until a stop condition is reached.
 By using N50 as a metric of assembly quality, complete assemblies are preferentially kept over draft assemblies.

-There are three possible criteria for defining how much to dereplicate:
+There are three possible ways to specify how much to dereplicate:
 * A minimum pairwise distance, e.g. `--distance 0.001`.
 This will make dereplication continue until no two assemblies in the set have a Mash distance of less than the given value.
 * An assembly count, e.g. `--count 100`.
 This will make dereplication continue until the target number of assemblies is reached.
 * An assembly fraction, e.g. `--fraction 0.5`.
 This will make dereplication continue until the target fraction of assemblies is reached.